sankarisubbulakshmi/students-performance/README.md

+# Students Performance Dataset

+## Overview
-This dataset contains information about 2392 high school students performance.
+This dataset contains information about 2,392 high school students' performance.
-It has 15 columns that contains each student informations.
+It has 15 columns, each representing different attributes of the students.

-Column names and details:
+### Column names and details:
-1. StudentID - Its a unique id for each student
+1. StudentID - A unique id for each student
 2. Age - The age of the students ranges from 15 to 18 years.
 3. Gender - Gender of the students, in this dataset 0 represents Male and 1 represents Female.
 4. Ethnicity - The ethnicity of the student coded from 0 to 3, where 0: Caucasian, 1: African American, 2: Asian, 3: Other